-Criminal defence lawyer Cassandra DeMelo founded DeMelo Heathcote as a means of ensuring that all individuals across London and Southwestern Ontario are represented fairly before the courts.
+Cassandra DeMelo founded DeMelo Heathcote in 2014 as a means of ensuring that all individuals across London and Southwestern Ontario are represented fairly before the courts.
+Katie Heathcote joined her in partnership in 2022, bringing her expertise, passion, and shared values to the firm.
 Learn more about the firm below, or contact us to get started immediately.

 About Cassandra